 Films I have seen - Mutiny On The Bounty (Best Picture), Alice Adams, David Copperfield, The Informer, Naughty Marletta

-- Broadway Melody Of 1936, Captain Blood, The Lives Of A Bengali Lancer, A Midsummer's Night Dream, Les Miserables, Ruggles Of Red Gap, Top Hat
+Films I have not seen - Broadway Melody Of 1936, Captain Blood, The Lives Of A Bengali Lancer, A Midsummer's Night Dream, Les Miserables, Ruggles Of Red Gap, Top Hat

 Analysis - This is the second and last year of twelve nominees, I've seen almost half of them.
 Mutiny On The Bounty is a great film with great acting and fascinating story.
 While it is not historically accurate, it's just a really good movie.
 Alice Adams is an annoying obnoxious film about a young woman trying to become popular.
 Heavy use of altruism makes this one very hard to watch.
 David Copperfield is as well as you can do a Dickens novel as a movie but does have Lionel Barrymore in it.
 The Informer I found to be slow and muddled, but it did win best director for John Ford.
 Naughty Marletta is an annoying musical that seems to have no plot but lots of happy musical numbers and dancing.